-A shorthaired cat, especially a so-called hypoallergenic breed, will minimize the impact of allergies — the less fur a cat sheds, the less dander they’ll release.
-Longhaired cats, however, will shed substantially larger amounts of fur.
+A shorthaired cat, especially a hypoallergenic breed, will minimize the impact of allergies.
+The less fur a cat sheds, the less dander it’ll release.
+Longhaired cats will shed substantially larger amounts of fur.

 The size of a cat also influences the severity of allergies.
 A small munchkin cat has a smaller body mass, and thus less opportunity to aggravate allergies.
-A larger cat, such as a Maine coon, will be a nightmare for somebody with an allergy.
+A larger cat, such as a Maine coon, will be more troublesome for somebody with an allergy.

-These are the only factors that impact upon feline allergies.
+These are the only factors that affect feline allergies.
 Anything else that you may have noticed is just anecdotal.
 The color of a cat’s fur, for example, will have no bearing whatsoever.

 Can You Develop an Allergy to Cats?

-Many allergies manifest in childhood through genetic inheritance.
+Many allergies begin during childhood through genetic inheritance.
 This doesn’t mean that it’s impossible for adults to develop allergies though, seemingly at random.

-As ZocDoc explains, constant exposure to a new potential allergen can spark a reaction.
-Even if you lived with cats as a child, you could become allergic decades later.
+As ZocDoc explains, constant exposure to a new potential allergen can cause a reaction.
+Even if you lived with cats as a child, you could become allergic to cats several decades later.

-This can be problematic is it happens unexpectedly.
+This can be problematic if it happens unexpectedly.
 It’s possible to adopt a cat, only to find that you have an unexpected allergy.

 The allergy may not be to cats.
 Different seasons bring about different plant life, and different pollens in the air.
 Your cat will be exposed to these whenever they go outside.

 Once this happens, a cat will bring home traces of these potential allergens in their fur.
 They will then release them into your home.
-If you have a sensitivity, this will manifest as an allergic reaction.
+If you have a sensitivity, this will lead to an allergic reaction.

-Before writing off your cat as the source of your misery, try keeping them home for a few days.
+Before accepting that your cat is the source of the problem, try keeping them home for a few days.
 If this stops the reactions, your pet is not the problem.
 If not, you’ll need ways to manage your allergy.

 Can You Recover from a Cat Allergy?

-Allergies to cats can be problematic for various reasons.
-If you’re allergic to cats, visiting family can become a minefield if they have pets.
+If you’re allergic to cats, visiting family members can become a minefield if they have pets.
 Equally, your children may badger you for a feline friend, and you’re keen to indulge them.

 The good news is that allergies to cats can be overcome.
-It may take time though, and you’ll have to go through some awkward phases first.
-Expect to feel like you have a cold or ‘flu for some time.
+It may take time, and you’ll have to go through some awkward phases first.
+Expect to feel like you have a cold or flu for some time.

-Overcoming allergies is not a fast or pleasant process.
-If you’re sufficiently determined, however, you’ll make it.
-Let’s take a look at how you can build your immunity.
+Overcoming allergies is not a fast or pleasant recovery process.
+If you’re sufficiently determined, you’ll be able to recover.
+Let’s take a look at how you can build up your immunity.

 How to Build Immunity to Cat Allergies

-Exposure therapy is the best way to build immunity.
+Exposure therapy is the best way to enhance your immunity.
 Remember, your body is mistaking the protein in cat dander for foreign invaders.
 Over time, your body will learn to accept these proteins.
-If you’re looking to build immunity to cats, spend time with others before adopting.
+If you’re looking to build immunity to cats, spend time with other cats before adopting a cat.

-Spend time with friends and family that keep cats.
-Visit a shelter, maybe even volunteering.
+Spend time with friends and family that have cats.
+Visit a shelter, maybe even try volunteering.
 Roll your sleeves up and get involved in grooming a cat.
-It won’t be fun at first, but no pain, no gain.
+It won’t be fun at first, but things will get better.

 How to Get Fewer Cat Allergies

-The Humane Society offers some advice on building an allergy-friendly home.
-Some of the steps that you can take include:
+The Humane Society offers advice on creating an allergy-friendly home:

-- Make at least one room a cat-free zone, so you have somewhere to escape to.
-Your bedroom is the ideal location for this.
+- Make at least one room a cat-free zone, so you have somewhere to escape.
+Your bedroom is an ideal location.

-- Keep a constant flow of air throughout your home to prevent dander from collating.
+- Keep a constant flow of air throughout your home to prevent dander from collecting.